 Ingram, 32, was Thursday morning while jogging on North Booth Road in Kennesaw. due to complications from a severe traumatic brain injury.

 Ingram donated all his organs, according to an update posted on Facebook Saturday morning by Ingram's wife, Corinne:

 His heart is going to a fifty year old, his lungs to a 27 year old, a kidney and liver to a patient with liver failure, a kidney and pancreas to a patient with diabetes/kidney failure.
 I pray that everything goes well for these recipients and amazed that even in death Jay is saving lives.
 God you are amazing.

-Ingram's death comes as a blow to the Kennesaw Charter community a mere two months before the school is scheduled to move into its newly built facility.
-Many community members have lamented that "Coach Jay" won't be able to enjoy his new gym.
+Ingram's death comes as a blow to the Kennesaw Charter community a mere two months before the school is Many community members have lamented that "Coach Jay" won't be able to enjoy his new gym.